postalserver/docs/README.md

 docker compose pull && docker compose up
 ```

-Wait for your machine to complete the build, then your cevelopment copy will be available at http://localhost:3000
+Wait for your machine to complete the build, then your development copy will be available at http://localhost:3000

 ### Managing content